Before You Visit

 Please note: USB ports are disabled on the public computers in the research rooms.

+Researchers can request items to be photocopied by completing the Reproduction Request Form.
 While copies of archival materials may be requested, please be aware that due to factors including size and condition, not all archival items can be photocopied.
 Staff will determine their suitability for photocopying.

 We may or may not be able to meet all of your copy needs on the day of your visit.
 Although we handle requests in the order they are received, we are usually able to provide same-day turnaround for copy requests of 25 or fewer pages.

-Our copy fees are $.10 per 8.5" x 11" or 8.5" x 14" page and $.50 per 11" x 17" page.
+Our photocopy fees are $.10 per 8.5" x 11" or 8.5" x 14" page and $.50 per 11" x 17" page.
 If your copies are to be mailed to you, the total charge will include the cost of postage.
 We accept cash, personal checks and money orders for payment.